 Many private or independent schools we work with have suffered very few cancellations due to economic factors, however there are quite a few that are helping families maintain their enrolment.
 Across Australia a number of families have done a stocktake of their lifestyle and finances – and likely will again at some point.

-From a marketing perspective it’s a good idea for schools to also do a stocktake to ensure their marketing dollars are being well spent, your messaging is on point and your competitive advantage is clear.
+From a marketing perspective it’s a good idea for schools to also do a marketing stocktake during Covid-19 to ensure their marketing dollars are being well spent, your messaging is on point and your competitive advantage is clear.

 1. MARKETING AUDIT

 How do you know that you are spending enough or too much on marketing and if you are spending your marketing budget in the right area?
 How does your branding foundations and marketing plans stack up against industry best practices?
 How do you justify your marketing allocation to your Board/School Council?

 As experienced marketing managers working with many schools, Look Education can provide an independent audit of your school’s branding, digital assets, marketing budget, marketing function and enrolment process.
 We can also provide recommendations for budget allocations and develop realistic marketing plans.

 2. MARKET RESEARCH

 When we first start working with schools, many of them are not at capacity or have some retention issues.
 So, a key starting point is to understand what are the factors contributing to the school not being at capacity.
 Research uncovers your blind spots and confirms your hunches so you can make informed, objective decisions.
 Otherwise you can do a lot of marketing but not address the real issues – or the perceived issues that exist in your customers’ minds.
 If you are not at capacity, make sure you know all the reasons why – so you can work on addressing these.